randy3k/UnitTesting-example/README.md

 Check [.travis.yml](.travis.yml) for details.
 The file [.coveragerc](.coveragerc) is used to control the coverage configuations.
-If it is missing, UnitTesting would still ignore the `tests` directory.
+If it is missing, UnitTesting will ignore the `tests` directory.
-This feature should be enabled for Sublime Text 3 only.

 ### Installing Package Control and Dependencies